 No ACTIVITY RESPONSIBLE AGENCY TIMEFRAME 1.
-Conduct Community/Customer Satisfaction Survey Council 2021-2022 2.
-Develop and adopt Good Governance Framework Office of the Municipal Manager April 2021 3.
+Conduct Community/Customer Satisfaction Survey Council 2022-2023 2.
+Develop and adopt Good Governance Framework Office of the Municipal Manager 2022-2023 3.
 Strengthen public participation strategies and heighten communication Office of the Mayor and Speaker Immediately 4.
 Resolve outstanding complaints and petition Office of the Speaker Monthly 5.
 Support Moral Regeneration Movement Office of the Municipal Manager Annualy 6.
 Intensify voter education programme through Civic Education Office of the Municipal Manager 2022/2023 7.
-Conduct assessment on indigent households and roll out poverty alleviation programme Office of the Mayor May 2021 8.
-All Council Structures to sit as per Council Calendar Office of the Speaker 2021-2022 9.
-Convene an Extended Ward Councillors forum to discuss the following; Functionality of War Rooms Initiation programme Civic Education Women Caucus, GBV and Handling of rape cases Indigent programme Office of the Mayor 2021-22 10.
-Establish Initiation Forum at Ward Level 11.
-Alignment and Integration of NLM Indigent Register with the ORTAMBO DM and Housing Needs Register Office of the Municipal Manager 2020-2021
+All Council Structures to sit as per Council Calendar Office of the Speaker 2022-2023 8.
+Convene an Extended Ward Councillors forum to finalise Three Year Capital Plan Office of the Mayor 2022-2023 9.
+Develop Electronic Indigent Register Office of the Municipal Manager 2022-2025 10.
+Capacity Building for Councillors at a cost and scale based on affordability Office of the Municipal Manager 2022-2026